wenbihan/octobos_IJCV2016/README.md

 The OCTOBOS package includes (1) a collection of the SALT Matlab functions, and (2) example demo data used in the OCOTOBOS paper including image denoising, reconstruction, and texture segmentation.

-You can download our other software packages at: [Transform Learning Site](http://transformlearning.csl.illinois.edu/).
+You can download our other software packages at: [My Homepage](http://web.engr.illinois.edu/~bwen3/) and [Transform Learning Site](http://transformlearning.csl.illinois.edu/).

 Paper

 In case of use, please cite our publications:

 1. B. Wen, S. Ravishankar, and Y. Bresler.
 "Structured overcomplete sparsifying transform learning with convergence guarantees and applications."
-International Journal of Computer Vision (IJCV), pp. 1-31, 2014.
+International Journal of Computer Vision (IJCV), vol. 114, no. 2-3, pp. 137-167, 2015.

 ```
 @article{wen2015octobos,